-Campus Statistics of Criminal Offense

-On-Campus/Non-Campus Buildings/Public Property

-January 1, 2014 - December 31, 2016
+PACIFIC COLLEGE OF HEALTH AND SCIENCE - Chicago Campus Statistics of Criminal Offense On-Campus/Non-Campus Buildings/Public Property January 1, 2018 - December 31, 2020

 These statistics below are gathered from the Campus Crime Log kept by the Lead CSA (Campus Director).
 They comprise the data reported here and reported to the DOE.
-Unsuccessful efforts have been made to gather additional data related to reportable crimes that may have occurred in front of the college and immediately across the street between Fulton and John street from the local police department.
+Efforts have been made to gather additional data related to reportable crimes that may have occurred in front of the college and immediately across the street between Wabash and Michigan from the local police department.